 Viviscal Side Effects

-I believe Viviscal is safe in healthy people.
+I believe Viviscal is safe for healthy people.
+Few side effects and adverse reactions have been reported.
 Here is a brief list of things to consider when taking this supplement.
 This list is not complete:

-- Start with less than is recommended for the first week.
-This is to see how you respond.
+- Start with less than is recommended for the first week to see how you respond

-- Show Viviscal to your pharmacist if you take any prescription medications like blood thinners.
+- Show the supplement to your pharmacist if you take any prescription medications like blood thinners

 - Speak to your doctor first if you are allergic to fish.
-Viviscal contains shark cartilage.
+Viviscal contains shark cartilage and mollusk powder.

-- Viviscal has iron.
-Speak to your doctor if you have hemochromatosis (iron overload disease)
+- Viviscal has iron and vitamin C. Speak to your doctor if you have hemochromatosis (iron overload disease)

-In “scientific study #1” mentioned above, there is mention of a study participant getting headaches which caused the person to drop out of the study.
+In “scientific study #1” summarized above, there is mention of a study participant getting headaches which caused the person to drop out of the study.
 In the Pdf file of this study – which you can view on the Viviscal website – they make reference to “Appendix V” which lists the reasons why people dropped out of the study.
-Unfortunately Appendix V is not part of this Pdf file.
+Unfortunately, Appendix V is not part of the Pdf file.

 Viviscal And Sleep Problems

-Some people have also reported that Viviscal has caused them to gain weight.
-I am not aware of any evidence for the ingredients doing this.
-Looking at the ingredients, I can't see any reason why any of them would cause someone to gain weight.
-I am not sure how common weight gain side effect is or if it might just be a fluke.
+Some people have also reported Viviscal has caused them to gain weight.
+None of the studies reported this side effect.
+I am not sure how common weight gain side effect is or if it might be a fluke?
 See the comments for more on this.

 Who Makes Viviscal?

-Lifes2Good seems to be part of larger company called Church & Dwight Co., Inc. This organization has several familiar brands including OxyClean, Kaboom, Orajel, and even Arm & Hammer Baking Soda and is a publicly traded company (stock symbol CHD).
+Lifes2Good is part of a larger company called Church & Dwight Co., Inc, located in New Jersey.
+This organization has several familiar brands including OxyClean, Kaboom, Orajel, and even Arm & Hammer Baking Soda.
+Church and Dwight is a publicly-traded company (stock symbol CHD).

 The Lifes2good company has been in business since 1997 according to the Better Business Bureau.
-The BBB gave this company a rating of B- at the time this review was created.
+The BBB gave this company a rating of C- when this review was updated.
 See the BBB file for updates and more information.

 Finola Hughes And ViviScal

 Previously, actress Finola Hughes has appeared in Viviscal ads.
-She is listed on the Viviscal website as a spokesperson for Viviscal.
+She is listed on the website as a spokesperson.
 I assume this means she’s a paid spokesperson.

 Viviscal And Molly Sims

 Actress and model and author, Molly Sims is also a spokesperson.
-She is listed as a 20 year user of Viviscal.
+She is listed as a 20-year user of Viviscal.
 Her story of how she started losing her hair in her 20s is on the product website.
+I assume she is a paid spokesperson.

-Viviscal is popular and can be purchased at a wide range of stores like Walgreens, Costco, BJs, Sams Club, Walmart, CVS, Rite Aid, Ulta and Target as well as on Amazon.
+This supplement is VERY popular and can be purchased at a wide range of stores like Walgreens, Costco, BJs, Sam's Club, Walmart, CVS, Rite Aid, Ulta, and Target as well as on Amazon.
+Here is Viviscal on Amazon

 Here is Viviscal on Amazon

-Viviscal Elite is an autoship program where they send you a 90 day supply every 3 months (90 days) so you don't run out.
+Viviscal Elite is an auto-ship program where they send you a 90 day supply every 3 months (90 days) so you don't run out.
 Shipping is free with the Elite program and some free gifts are included also.
 It looks like the Elite program is for combo products.
-In other words, Viviscal + Viviscal shampoo + other products.
-I dont believe you can be in the Elite program if you just want autoshipments of only Viviscal.
-When in doubt call the company to ask about this.

 Other Hair Products

-Several people have told me that they have gotten good results using a product called Toppix.
-This is not a hair growth supplement but rather a fine powder that binds to existing hair, making it look fuller and thicker.
-It's for both women and men.
+Several people have told me that they have gotten good results using a product called Toppik.
+This is not a hair growth supplement but rather a fine powder that binds to existing hair, making it look thicker and fuller.
 I have met people with thinning hair who have used this product and they give it high marks.

 Does ViviScal Work?